Aruna3253/Face-Attendance-System/README.md

 # Face-Attendance-System
 This project is an advanced face recognition system designed to automate student attendance.
-It utilizes Python's OpenCV library for real-time face detection and recognition, streamlining the process of recording attendance in educational settings.
+It utilizes Python's OpenCV library for real-time face detection and recognition, streamlining the process of recording attendance in educational settings.And is implemented in Tkinter.

 Features
 User Authentication: Secure login system with username and password protection.